What is Measure H about?

 During the first six months after the license transfer, which is expected in the first quarter of 2019, the district will not be required to make any payments to Adventist Health on the $10 million loan, and Adventist Health will not be required to make any payments on the lease.
 This enables both parties to stabilize their respective financial situations immediately following the transfer.

 After six months, the district will begin making payments on the loan in the same amount as the lease payments due to the district from AH.

-After Adventist Health assumes management of the hospital at the re-opening on October 15, all revenue and all expenses are their responsibility.
-In the first year of operations, Adventist Health projects a business loss of nearly $1 million, which will be covered 100% by them.
+After Adventist Health assumed management of the hospital at the re-opening on October 15, all revenue and all expenses became their responsibility.
+In the first year of operations, Adventist Health projects a business loss of about $1.8 million, which will be covered 100% by them.

 Will the district be able to pay its bills or debt without lease or operations revenue?

 The district is working on a financial plan that is satisfactory to the Bankruptcy Court.
 It is unclear at this point what must be done to meet creditors’ needs and demands, but it is likely that the district will need to take additional loans to continue operating after the hospital re-opens, but hospital operating costs will fall to Adventist Health.